No products in the cart.

 5. Finally put the gourd in the sunlight for a day or two or until it is completely dry.

 When used and treated properly, the mate gourd will last a lifetime.
-To ensure a long life, always be sure to rinse out the gourd when you are done using it, and let it dry completely.
+To ensure a long life for use with yerba mate tea, always be sure to rinse out the gourd when you are done using it, and let it dry completely.
 It will stain dark green inside after some use.
 A soggy gourd could tear or become moldy.

 How to drink yerba mate tea